• Recipes

 A tube cake in white frosting decorated with sliced strawberries on top with text overlay.

-Strawberry Almond Chiffon Cake is a light and tender cake covered in whipped cream cheese frosting and topped with luscious, sliced strawberries.
+Strawberry Almond Chiffon Cake is a light and tender cake covered in cream cheese frosting and topped with luscious, sliced strawberries.

 Whether you are entertaining or celebrating, this delicious cake is dressed to impress.